Marvel at this amazing miniature model of IBM's vintage 1401 mainframe computer system

 Computers have gotten a lot smaller since 1959, when IBM created the 1401 data processing system, touted as the world's first affordable general purpose computer.
 But Nicolas Temese, a Montreal indie game developer and animation studio technical developer, decided to remake the 1401 in miniature mode.
 Like really, reallly miniature.

 "I have always been interested in computer history in general," Temese told me.
 "People often forget how primitive they once were, yet how powerful they were back then.
-I think the 1401 is such an iconic computer, I always had a fascination for it, and I thought it would be a fun challenge to replicate."
+I think the 1401 is such an iconic computer, I always had a fascination for it and I thought it would be a fun challenge to replicate."

 Temese, who shared the photos of the incredibly detailed model on his Instagram account, chose not to use 3D printing for the project.
 Instead, he spent 300 hours designing and constructing it on his own, starting with flat sheets of polystyrene.